Search

 Several blue tarpaulins were hung in front of the institution early on Friday to block views of the work under way.

-A large letter D was seen on the exterior before the final tarpaulins went up, along with workers on scaffolding at the centre, which was named for John F Kennedy, a Democratic president.
+A large letter D was seen on the exterior before the final tarpaulins went up, along with workers on scaffolding at the centre, which was named for Democratic president Mr Kennedy.

 The board voted to rename The John F Kennedy Memorial Centre for the Performing Arts to The Donald J Trump and The John F Kennedy Memorial Centre for the Performing Arts.